-Priority 2 Improve outcomes in mathematics through the implementation of a structured approach to teaching.
-Tier Category: 1 High quality teaching and learning Intended Outcomes PP children in both key stages will improve their maths outcomes to be in line with 'all' children.
+Priority 1 Improve outcomes in mathematics across all year groups Tier Category: 1 High quality teaching and learning Intended Outcomes PP children in both key stages will improve their mathematics outcomes to be in line with 'all' children nationally.
 Success Criteria Maths outcomes will improve through the year and the gap to 'all' will diminish.
 Children will show improved reasoning skills.
-Implementation Year 1 Year 2 Year 3 How we will implement this intervention in Year 1: Introduce White Rose mathematics across the school - training needed + online resources.
-Top up and refresh maths resources as needed.
-SLT to monitor closely to ensure consistency.
-How we will implement this intervention in Year 2 (in light of the Year 1 annual review): How we will implement this intervention in Year 3 (in light of the Year 2 annual review): Interim Review Notes Interim Assessment (RAG) Anticipated Costings £160 White Rose online subscription. £ £ Final Costings f £ £
+Implementation Year 1 Year 2 Year 3 How we will implement this intervention in Year 1: Whole School training for White Rose led by HoS as maths lead Top up and refresh maths resources as needed.
+Access to maths online resources for children at home Extra TA in KS2 to deliver interventions and in class support Extra HLTA to work across the school freeing up teachers to deliver maths intervention How we will implement this intervention in Year 2 (in light of the Year 1 annual review): How we will implement this intervention in Year 3 (in light of the Year 2 annual review): Interim Review Notes Interim Assessment (RAG) Anticipated Costings £160 White Rose online £17,400 Contribution to HoS salary £5,000 Maths resources £17,000 1 TA to work in KS2 £20,000 1 HLTA Mathletics Subscription £2500 Final Costings £59,060

-Priority 3 Improve attendance and behaviour for PP children across the school.
+Priority 2 Improve attendance and behaviour for PP children across the school.
 Tier Category: 2 Targeted Support Intended Outcomes The attendance and behaviour of PP children will improve as the year progresses.
 Success Criteria Children will have access to pastoral support.
 Attendance will improve for PP children Behaviour incidents will reduce for PP children Families will say that they feel supported by the school.
-Implementation Year 1 Year 2 Year 3 Pastoral support in place to work across the school.
-Attendance monitoring to be in place, including regular meetings and communications with parents.
-Children facing crisis will have access to counselling and pastoral sessions.
-Pastoral staff will access training in a variety of relevant areas - bereavement etc. Interim Review Notes Interim Assessment (RAG) Anticipated Costings £34,800 Salary for Pastoral Support £500 Contribution to National College training. £ £ Final Costings £ £ £
+Implementation Year 1 Year 2 Year 3 Interim Review Notes How we will implement this intervention in Year 1: Attendance monitoring to be in place, including regular meetings and communications with parents through federation Attendance Officer.
+Attendance incentives to be run half termly Attendance training for HoS and Attendance Officer Home visits where needed using Federation transport Lunch club to run daily (covered by TAs) to provide pastoral support.
+Lunch club resources How we will implement this intervention in Year 2 (in light of the Year 1 annual review): How we will implement this intervention in Year 3 (in light of the Year 2 annual review): Interim Assessment (RAG) Anticipated Costings £15,000 Contribution to Federation Attendance Officer / Office manager £1000 Attendance Incentives £5000 Salary contribution - lunch cover £500 Lunch club resources £500 Training Costs £1000 Contribution to Fuel and running costs of minibuses Final Costings £23,000